-- the amount of interest (including the U.S. Dollar equivalent in the case of the class A-5B notes) accrued at the class A note interest rates for the related accrual period with respect to all classes of class A notes on the aggregate outstanding balance of the class A notes (including the U.S. Dollar equivalent in the case of the class A-5B notes) on (a) the immediately preceding distribution date after giving effect to all principal distributions to class A noteholders on preceding distribution dates or (b) in the case of the first distribution date, the closing date; and - the Class A Note Interest Shortfall for that distribution date.
+- the amount of interest accrued at the respective class A note interest rates for the related accrual period on the aggregate outstanding balance of the class A notes on the applicable immediately preceding distribution date (or in the case of the initial quarterly distribution date, the closing date) after giving effect to all principal distributions to class A noteholders on preceding quarterly distribution dates; and - the Class A Note Interest Shortfall for that guarterly distribution date.

-"Class A Noteholders' Principal Distribution Amount" means, for any distribution date, the Principal Distribution Amount times the Class A Percentage for that distribution date, plus any Class A Note Principal Shortfall as of the close of business on the preceding distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the outstanding principal balance of the LIBOR-based class A notes plus the amount payable to the swap counterparty for principal in the case of the EURIBOR-based notes.
+"Class A Noteholders' Principal Distribution Amount" means, for any quarterly distribution date, the Principal Distribution Amount times the Class A Percentage for that quarterly distribution date, plus any Class A Note Principal Shortfall as of the close of business on the preceding quarterly distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the aggregate outstanding principal balance of the class A notes.

-In addition, on the maturity date for any class of class A notes, the principal required to be distributed to the related noteholders will include the amount required to reduce the outstanding balance of that class to zero (in the case of the LIBOR-based class A notes) or the U.S. Dollar Notional Principal Balance of that class to zero (in the case of the EURIBOR-based notes).
+In addition, on the maturity date for any class of class A notes, the principal required to be distributed to the related noteholders will include the amount required to reduce the outstanding balance of that class to zero.